 In a world before alarm clocks and iCalendars, how did we manage to stay on track and wake up on time?
 Technology continues to get us more connected and the rate at which information travels has increased drastically over the past two decades.
 So we force ourselves to stay on top of the information stream 24/7.

 At some point, you’ve probably felt overwhelmed and “out-of-sync” with your body’s natural rhythm to the point that your cognitive awareness and baseline health has been affected.
-Five coffees a day isn’t cutting it, cravings become harder to resist, and sleeping patterns — well, let’s not even go there.
+All of that coffee and pre-workout have you wired, cravings become harder to resist, and sleeping patterns — well, let’s not even go there.

 Even with our superior mental capabilities, we’re not so different from animals and other living beings.
 One thing we share in common?
 The body’s internal clock or circadian rhythm.